Jazz up Your Dips, Hummus, Sauces & Spreads

 - First of all, if you haven’t tried making our Stonehouse Olive Oil Mayo, it is totally worth the fuss.

-- Make a zesty herbed spread by stirring in Aglio Olio or Napa Valley Blend.
+- Make a zesty herbed spread by stirring in Aglio Olio, Napa Valley Blend, or Ferry Building Blend.
 Best if pre-mixed and allowed to “meld” for a day or so in the fridge.
 Stir before using or serving.

 - Make a spicy spread by mixing in Chipotle Honey or Zhug in the same way (plus bump up the spice with a little Habanero oil too if you like)!